-As architects continue to imagine and design complex projects; it is becoming increasingly common that fall arrest and tie-back equipment are located on terraces of buildings.
-As the condominium market is still as competitive as ever; builders and developers are coming up with special features and incentives to lure buyers.
-Items like barbecues, bars, built in kitchens, gardens, lounges, hot tubs, …
+As architects continue to imagine and design complex projects, it is becoming increasingly common for fall arrest and tie-back equipment to be located on building terraces.
+As the condominium market remains as competitive as ever, builders and developers are introducing special features and incentives to lure buyers.
+Items such as barbecues, bars, built-in kitchens, gardens, lounges, hot tubs, patio furniture, …

 Engineering a Complete Anchor System: Part 1

 Fall arrest and tie-back anchors are primarily designed to protect workers from falls while working on or over the roof edge.
-While a clear understanding of codes, regulations, and standards is of the utmost importance; the first consideration (after safety of course) is function when designing proper window washing, suspended maintenance, and fall protection systems.
-Often buildings will install a …
+While a clear understanding of codes, regulations, and standards is of the utmost importance, the first consideration (after safety, of course) is function when designing proper window-washing, suspended maintenance, and fall-protection systems.
+Often, buildings install a system only to …

 Common Misconceptions Series – Part 1

-I recently became aware of some very serious misconceptions within our industry and I thought that this would be a great platform to clear them up.
-One of the most frequent misconceptions that I hear is that “we need davits” for a building/project to complete window washing and suspended maintenance.
-In certain situations this is definitely the case; however, they …
+I recently became aware of some very serious misconceptions within our industry, and I thought that this would be a great platform to clear them up.
+One of the most frequent misconceptions that I hear is that “we need davits” for a building or project to complete window washing and suspended maintenance.
+In certain situations, this is definitely the case; …

 Working With Concrete

-Whether it is new construction of retrofit; there is always a way to install window washing, suspended maintenance, and fall protection equipment.
-While equipment can be installed on structural steel or even wood structure, the easiest structure to work with is reinforced concrete.
-It is the most cost effective and does not typically require access to the underside or localized …
+Whether it is new construction or retrofit, there is always a way to install window-washing, suspended maintenance, and fall-protection equipment.
+While equipment can be installed on structural steel or even wood structures, the easiest structure to work with is reinforced concrete.
+It is the most cost-effective, typically does not require access to the underside or localized reinforcing, and offers a number of other …

 Roof Anchor Design Principles

-The selection of proper roof anchors is critical and requires an in depth knowledge of fall window washing, suspended maintenance, and fall protection codes and rigging methods.
-Also, recognizing that each building is different, most architects, developers, and general contractors find the selection of a professional roof anchor company a daunting task.
-Lifelines A standard lifeline is 5/8 inch (1.59 centimeters) in diameter …
+Selecting proper roof anchors is critical and requires in-depth knowledge of fall window washing, suspended maintenance, fall protection codes, and rigging methods.
+Also, recognizing that each building is different, most architects, developers, and general contractors find selecting a professional roof anchor company daunting.
+Lifelines A standard lifeline is 5/8 inch (1.59 centimetres) in diameter and has a breaking strength of …

 Working At Heights

 Everyone is responsible for preventing falls when working at heights.
 The building owner/property manager/owner’s representative, the self-employed contractor, any subcontractor and the worker are all responsible for safety considerations when on a roof.
-The concern for health and safety on a roof becomes critical as soon as someone steps foot on a roof (and not just when they “get close” to the edge).
-All …
+The concern for health and safety on a roof becomes critical as soon as someone steps onto it (and not just when they “get close” to the …

 Basics of Fall Protection

 Our industry is most commonly associated with window washing systems and suspended maintenance systems.
-Because of this, fall protection (specifically on low-rise buildings) is often overlooked.
-Fall Arrest vs. Fall Restraint “Fall protection” is actually a term that encompasses the method of either “fall arrest” or “fall restraint”.
-Fall arrest prevents a person from reaching the ground (once a fall …
+Because of this, fall protection—particularly on low-rise buildings—is often overlooked.
+Fall Arrest vs. Fall Restraint “Fall protection” is a term that encompasses both fall arrest and fall restraint.
+Fall arrest prevents a person from reaching the ground after a fall.
+An example of fall arrest is …

 The Roof Anchor

 There are many different types of equipment that are installed for window washing, suspended maintenance, and fall protection.
-They can include (but are not limited to): roof anchors, wall anchors, soffit anchors, davits, rigging sleeves, horizontal trolley’s, monorail, gantry’s and roof cars.
-With all the customized equipment out there – nine times out of ten it is a simple roof anchor that gets the job done! …
+They can include (but are not limited to): roof anchors, wall anchors, soffit anchors, davits, rigging sleeves, horizontal trolleys, monorail, gantry’s and roof cars.
+With all the customized equipment out there, nine times out of ten, it is a simple roof anchor that gets the job …